 Hall & Wilcox’s experience covers our clients’ regulatory and licensing obligations.
 Importantly, we also explore the applicable professional standards and compliance requirements.
 While often overlooked, we understand their impact on all areas of our clients’ operations and the role they play in business protection.
 We help address this issue using Smarter Law systems that are designed to meet the strict regulatory and licensing requirements.

 We advise on the full range of financial services regulation and licensing issues, including:

-- disclosure document preparation and review including PDS, SOAs and FSGs
+- disclosure document preparation and review of regulated disclosure documents including PDSs, SOAs and FSGs;

 - enforcement issues and enforceable undertakings.

 - Acting for Sandhurst Trustees in relation to licensing and prudential issues, including review of APRA licensing material, taxation, disclosure and ongoing compliance obligations.